It's a life skill now, so you've got to know how to do it properly.

 As with sex, so with sexts.
 The general tone of what you’re up to will be set by whether you’re using "come" or "cum" to talk fluids.
-"Come" is for gentlemen and ladies, long-term couples, and people who would describe themselves as “skilled at erotic massage.”
+"Come" is for gentlemen and ladies, long-term couples, and people who would describe themselves as “skilled at erotic massage”.
 "Cum" is for horny teens, pervs, your gross ex who has a new partner now, and pretty much anyone who’s going to be any fun to sext.

-I’ve had sext sessions that have neared Real Physical Interaction levels of arousing, but if I was forced to read the messages I sent or received during these times an hour afterward, I would immediately fashion myself a suicide machine from whatever was nearby.
+I’ve had sext sessions that have neared Real Physical Interaction levels of arousing, but if I was forced to read the messages I sent or received during these times an hour afterwards, I would immediately fashion myself a suicide machine from whatever was nearby.
 Delete as you go, people, but remember, we all get pretty embarrassing when we sext, so don’t worry about it.
 If someone exposes just how filthy the inside of your brain is to your peers, simply own that shit.
-Chances are, people will think your shamelessness is arousing, and you'll be on the receiving end of yet more sexts.
+Chances are people will think your shamelessness is arousing and you'll be on the receiving end of yet more sexts.
 Everyone wins.

-Double-check the recipient before you hit "send," please.
+Double check the recipient before you hit "send", please.

 Follow Monica on Twitter: @monicaheisey